Standard conjectures for abelian fourfolds: Abelian varieties over finite fields

 \section{Abelian varieties over finite fields}

 We start by recalling classical results on abelian varieties over finite fields and afterwards we draw some consequences on motives and algebraic cycles.
+The abundance of endomorphisms (due to Tate) will allow to decompose the motive of such an abelian variety in small factors.
+The main results are Proposition \ref{talvez} and Corollary \ref{lifting motives} which will be essential to apply Theorem \ref{mainthm} to abelian varieties.
+The latter says that such a decomposition lifts to characteristic zero and the former that each factor of the decomposition either does not contain algebraic classes (hence it is not interesting for our problem) either it is spanned by algebraic classes.

-Throughout the section, we fix a polarized abelian variety $A$ of dimension $g$ over a finite field $k$.
-We denote by $\End(A)$ the ring of endomorphisms of $A$, we write $\End^0(A)$ for $\End(A)\otimes_\Z \Q$ and $*$ for the Rosati involution on it (induced by the fixed polarization).
+Throughout the section, we consider an abelian variety $A$ of dimension $g$ over a finite field $k$.
+We denote by $\End(A)$ the ring of endomorphisms of $A$ and by $\Frob_A$ the Frobenius of $A$.
+We write $\End^0(A)$ for $\End(A)\otimes_\Z \Q$, and $*$ for the Rosati involution on it (induced by a polarization).

-\begin{theorem}[\cite{Tate}] There exists a commutative $\Q$-subalgebra $B$ of $\End^0(A)$ which has dimension $2g$, which contains the Frobenius $\Frob_A$ of $A$ and which is a product of CM number fields ${B=L_1\times \cdots\times L_t}$. \end{theorem} \begin{prop} Keeping notation from the above theorem the following holds: \begin{enumerate} \item \cite[pp. 211-212]{MumfordTata} If an algebra $B$ as above is $*$-stable then $*$ acts as the complex conjugation on each factor ${B=L_1\times \cdots\times L_t}$. \item \cite[Proposition 5.12]{goro} The compositum of CM number fields is itself a CM field.
-The Galois closure of a CM number field is a CM number field as well. \end{enumerate} \end{prop} \begin{definition} The choice of a $\Q$-subalgebra ${B}$ as in Theorem \ref{tate} is called a CM-structure for $A$.
-If $B$ is $*$-stable we will say that the CM-structure is $*$-stable. \end{definition} \begin{notation} Given a CM structure for $A$, we write $L$ for the CM number field which is the Galois closure of the compositum of the fields $L_i$, see Proposition \ref{classical}.